On the Testimony of Two Witnesses

 Revelation 11 Commentary Intro: Jesus’ Physical Presence in Jerusalem as Jesus the Son of Ananus is Implied by the Greek Word Parousia.

-Revelation 11 Commentary Intro: Having the Power and Spirit of both Moses and Elijah, the Two Witnesses Embody the Law and the Prophets—the Word of God.
+A Covenant Eschatology Exposition and Commentary of Revelation 11: Having the Power and Spirit of both Moses and Elijah, the Two Witnesses Embody the Law and the Prophets—the Word of God.

 During the transfiguration in Mark 9:2-8, Jesus appeared in a glorified form amidst Moses and Elijah.
 Could Jesus’ presence amidst that of Moses and Elijah be a sign that the lives of these two men served as prophetic types ultimately pointing to Christ?
 This is the implicit message conveyed in Acts 3:22.
 Here Peter identifies Christ as a kind of Moses who is to come.
 Peter does this by quoting Moses’ words in Deuteronomy 18:15 and 18 and applying it to Jesus: “The Lord God will raise up for you a prophet like me [Moses] from your brethren; to him you shall give heed to everything he says to you.”
-Not only is Jesus compared to Moses in Acts 3:22 like the two witnesses in Revelation 11:6, Jesus, like the two witnesses, is also identified as a prophet in this verses as is also the case in Luke 24:19: “About Jesus of Nazareth,” they [the disciples] replied.
-“He was a prophet, powerful in word and deed before God and all the people [emphasis mine].”
+Not only is Jesus compared to Moses in Acts 3:22 like the two witnesses in Revelation 11:6, Jesus, like the two witnesses, is also identified as a prophet in this verses as is also the case in Revelation 19:10 and Luke 24:19.
 Interestingly, these two witnesses, having the power and spirit of both Moses and Elijah, together embody the Law and the Prophets.
 Before there was an official Bible, the Holy Scriptures were called the Law and the Prophets.
-The Law and the Prophets is the Word of God–a title given to Jesus in John 1.21
+The Law and the Prophets is the Word of God–a title given to Jesus in John 1.23

 In alignment with the likelihood that Moses and Elijah were prophetic types pointing to Christ, could this vision of Jesus beside Moses and Elijah be a sign that throughout Jesus’ ministry He worked in the power and spirit of Moses and Elijah in the same way that John the Baptist worked through the spirit and power of Elijah?
 In Mark 9:4 Jesus is seen speaking with Moses and Elijah.
 Could this discourse be a brief glimpse of the possibility that Moses and Elijah guided Jesus and worked behind the scenes not just at that moment but throughout His entire ministry?
 And if they did, could it not then be said that Jesus acted in the power and spirit of Moses and Elijah during His ministry recorded in the Gospels?
 And if Jesus worked by the power and spirit of Moses and Elijah during the initial aspect of His ministry, would it not stand to reason that the same would be true during Jesus’ corporal ministry as the two witnesses at the time of the Jewish War?